 Accreditation

-• Sarah: Pursuing my online engineering degree at Rutgers University was a game-changer.
-The flexible schedule allowed me to balance work and study effortlessly, and the interactive virtual labs made learning practical and engaging.
-The program's strong reputation in New Jersey boosted my confidence and career prospects significantly.
+Jessica: Pursuing my online engineering degree at Rutgers University was a game-changer.
+The flexible schedule allowed me to balance work and study effortlessly.
+The interactive virtual labs made complex concepts easy to grasp, and the supportive professors truly cared about my success.

 The chart above shows the distribution of the total cost of Online Engineering in New Jersey in 2024.
 Each bar denotes the number of institutions with total cost of study falling into given interval.